mc-imperial/multicore-test-harness/README.md

 A benchmark suite to test the latency of real-time threads.
 It is based on lunching high-priority threads that should preempt any process running on the processor and measuring the actual time that is required to do so.
 It can be found [here](https://github.com/jlelli/rt-tests)

+*Note*: If you plan to use one of the external SUTs, it is your responsibility to check the license associated with that SUT

 ## Structure
 The enemy processes are written in C and the experiments are driven by scripts written in python 2.